vsoch/som/som/api/identifiers/dicom/README.md

 # Here is the function we walked through above, returns a dict
 ids = get_identifiers(dicom_files)

-deids = []
-for entity_id,data in ids.items():
-    response = client.deidentify(ids=data)
+response = client.deidentify(ids=ids)
-    deids.append(response)
 ```

 In the above example, we don't specify `save_records=True` or a study parameter, so this would be using a test endpoint and not save data.
-We save the response (one call per each entity_id to the api endpoint, and note this may change so that `deidentify` can handle the list, either within the function or in the API itself) to a list, and it is this list that we will then use to replace identifiers in the data with the function `replace_identifiers`, also provided in [tasks.py](tasks.py).
+We save the response to the database with an object associated with the batch so another worker can then use it to replace identifiers (in the actual data) with the function `replace_identifiers`, also provided in [tasks.py](tasks.py).

 #### Replacing Identifiers in Data
-We now have generated data structures to describe entities in dicom files, handed those data structures to an API client, and received a list of responses, each associated with one call to the API (one entity/source_id).
+We now have generated data structures to describe entities in dicom files, handed those data structures to an API client, and received a response.
+While the API has support to return a response with a list of entity, since we do a check to make sure a batch is specific to one patient, we expect to only get one response.
 After this, the application needs to handle the response to de-identify the images, which would be another call to a function provided by the `identifiers.dicom` module.
 The call would look like this:
 ```

 from som.api.identifiers.dicom import replace_identifiers

 updated_files = replace_identifiers(dicom_files=dicom_files,